 Congrats, now you know the methodologies, tools, and techniques to deliver projects on time and according to the budget and goals.
 The knowledge you have obtained will help you assign tasks, manage time, budget, risks, and more.

-- The article “Top 6 Reasons Why Project Management Is Important” defines the term and provides readers with the reasons why project management is important.
+- This article defines the term and provides readers with the reasons why project management is essential.

-- The article “Why is project management important?” covers the benefits of project management and the importance of effective project managers.
+- This article covers the benefits of project management and the importance of effective project managers.

-- The article “Best Project Management Software for 2021” covers the ten best tools for project management.
+- This article covers the ten best tools for project management.